 On the northeast coast of Florida is an enchanting historic city that is the nation’s oldest continuously inhabited settlement – St. Augustine.
-With its narrow cobblestone streets lined with buildings in a mix of architectural styles, sunshine and warm weather, beautiful beaches, and an incredible variety of unique places to eat and drink, St. Augustine is one of my favorite jaunts.
+With its narrow cobblestone streets lined with buildings in a mix of architectural styles, sunshine and warm weather, beautiful beaches, and an incredible variety of unique places to eat and drink, St. Augustine is one of my favorite travel destinations to date.

 With more than four centuries of history, this unique city is abundant in historic sites, state parks and national monuments and is no stranger to the paranormal.
 The history includes various attacks by the French and English, as well as fighting with the Native Americans of the Timucua tribe.
-The city even touched upon the Revolutionary War (it was a safe haven for loyalists) and the civil war (escaped slaves were encouraged to flee and find sanctuary here).
+The city even touched upon the Revolutionary War (it was a safe haven for loyalists) and the Civil War (escaped slaves were encouraged to flee and find sanctuary here).
 From Native Americans, Spanish settlers, British soldiers, pirates, tycoons and eccentric millionaires, St. Augustine has been home to a wide range of cultures throughout its history.
-All of this history, violence, death, pain and suffering has left its mark and many of the historic buildings have paranormal activity.
+All of this history, violence, death, pain and suffering has left its mark on the area and many of the historic buildings have claims of a haunting or paranormal activity.

-Although we visited many historic buildings and sites during our stay, the St. Augustine Lighthouse truly stood out and we had the opportunity to tour the lighthouse at night – what an experience!
+Although we visited many historic buildings and sites during our travels, the St. Augustine Lighthouse truly stood out and we had the opportunity to tour the lighthouse at night – what an experience!

 Throughout the years, the lightkeepers that cared for the property and kept the light burning, as well as their stories, are well documented.
 There are two such stories that stood out to me, especially after my tour and investigation of the lighthouse and existing lightkeeper’s residence.

 Joseph Andreau, with his wife Maria, took over the light keeping duties in 1854.
-For 5 years he attended the light, ensuring the safety of sailors passing along the coast.
-However, tragedy struck im December 1859 while Andreau was performing annual maintenance on the tower – painting.
-The scaffolding he was standing on failed and he fell to his death, while his wife looked on in anguish.
+For 5 years he attended to the light, ensuring the safety of sailors passing along the coast.
+However, tragedy struck in December 1859 while Andreau was performing annual maintenance on the tower – painting.
+The scaffolding he was standing on failed and he fell to his death while his wife looked on in anguish.
 The December 10th, 1859 edition of the St. Augustine Examiner states that Joseph:

 “…first struck the roof of the oil room about thirty feet below, whence he glanced off and struck the stone wall which encloses the Light House, and thence to the ground…killing him instantly.”

-After his death, Joseph’s wife Maria was appointed keeper in place of her deceased husband and she served as lighthouse keeper in St. Augustine until authorities darkened the tower during the Civil War in an effort to hinder the Union Navy off Florida’s coast.
+After his death, Joseph’s wife Maria was appointed keeper and she served as lighthouse keeper in St. Augustine until authorities darkened the tower during the Civil War in an effort to hinder the Union Navy off Florida’s coast.
 Andreau resigned rather than surrender the city to Union forces in 1862.
 Maria Andreau was recognized by the Coast Guard as the first Hispanic-American woman to serve in the Coast Guard or its predecessor services and the first to command a federal shore installation.
 The Andreau’s made quite an impact on the history of the St. Augustine Lighthouse.

-Roughly 10 years later, construction began on a new lighthouse.
-During the construction of the existing lighthouse, Hezekiah H. Pittee was the superintendent from 1871 to 1874.
+Roughly 10 years later, construction began on a new lighthouse – the existing structure.
+During construction, Hezekiah H. Pittee was the superintendent from 1871 to 1874.
 Since he spent long hours there, Pittee would often have his four children running and playing in the open space surrounding the site.
 On July 10, 1873, all four children, along with the young daughter of another worker, were playing on a supply cart that used to sit on tracks and run to and from the water.
-All the children piled onto the cart that day but as it rushed towards the water and picked up speed, they were unable to control or stop it.
+All the children piled onto the cart that day.
+Tragically, as it rushed towards the water and picked up speed, they were unable to control or stop it.
 Witnesses have documented that the cart hit the gate at a high speed and flipped into the water.
 The children were caught underneath the cart and became trapped.

 Despite several workers rushing forward immediately and working to remove the cart from the children (no easy feat as these carts were large and heavy), the two oldest children of Pittee and the other young girl did not survive.
 The two youngest children did survive the ordeal.
 This was an immense tragedy and was witnessed and documented by many on site that day.